NayanKanaparthi/my-website/SETUP.md

    - Use services like Supabase, Firebase, or AWS S3
    - Update `lib/content.ts` accordingly

-**Note:** The current implementation uses Vercel KV for production on Vercel, and file system for local development.
+**Note:** The current implementation uses Upstash Redis (KV) for production on Vercel, and file system for local development.
+Upstash is available in the Vercel Marketplace under "Native Storage Integrations".

 The site is fully production-ready with:
 - Server-side rendering